 The truth of the matter is that a lot of providers can only connect your broadband if you pay for this mysterious line rental.
 Here's why.

 Broadband from most providers is delivered via phone lines.
 Whether that line is being used for getting online or for making calls, the cost of maintaining it is the same - so providers need to charge for it.

-It doesn't mean you need a phone attached if you don't think you'll use it - the line itself just has to be active.
+It doesn't mean you have to have a phone attached - the line itself just has to be active.